 Forming a QPD Committee is the student's responsibility.
-The student identifies three areas of study, and for each one, asks a Sociology Department faculty member to supervise it.
+The student identifies two areas of study, and for each one, asks a Sociology Department faculty member to supervise it.
 Students should approach those faculty members whom students believe can best advance their work in a given area.
 The possibility of serving on a student's QPD Committee can be broached by visiting a faculty member during office hours and having a conversation about the student's academic interests and prior work in the area.
-Once a faculty member agrees to be on the Committee, the student and Committee member should negotiate a plan, or contract, which typically includes an agreed upon set of reading and writing assignments.
+Once a faculty member agrees to be on the Committee, the student and Committee member should negotiate a timeline for completion of the QPD portfolio.
+The standard components of the QPD portfolio are listed below.

 A student may form a QPD Committee at any time before April 1 of the second year of residency.
 By then, two areas must be defined, and two corresponding faculty members must have agreed to serve.
 The student must designate one as chair, who then becomes the student's principal advisor.
-The third area and corresponding faculty member must be designated by December 1 of the student's third year of residency.
-At both points, the student submits a petition to the Graduate Committee, which lists the names of designated faculty members and areas of study for approval.
+In order to define these areas and designate the chair, the student submits a petition to the Graduate Committee, which lists the names of designated faculty members and areas of study for approval.
 With this petition, the chair of the QPD Committee becomes the student's formal advisor.
 Thereafter, both students and faculty members may request justifiable changes in the composition of the QPD Committee by written petition to the Graduate Committee.
 That petition must be approved by the Graduate Committee before a Qualifying Defense meeting can be scheduled.